true-myth/true-myth/README.md

 Folktale has an API a lot like this one, as you'll see when perusing the docs.
 However, there are two main reasons you might prefer <this library> to Folktale:

-1. This is TypeScript-first and Flow-first, which means that it assumes you are using one of those tools if you're aiming for rigorous type safety.
-Folktale is a JavaScript-first library, with runtime checking built in for its types;
+1. True Myth is TypeScript-first and Flow-first, which means that it assumes you are using TypeScript or Flow if you're aiming for rigorous type safety.

-    TypeScript support is in-progress but will be quite secondary until a TypeScript rewrite of the whole Folktale library lands... eventually.
+    By contrast, Folktale is a JavaScript-first library, with runtime checking built in for its types.
+Folktale's TypeScript support is in-progress, but will remain secondary until a TypeScript rewrite of the whole Folktale library lands... eventually.

-    There's value in both of these approaches, so this library aims to take advantage of the compilers and play in a no-runtime-cost space instead.
+    There's value in both of these approaches, so this library aims to take advantage of the compilers and play in a no-runtime-cost space.

+    If you want a JS-focused (rather than TS- or Flow-focused) library which will help you be safer without a compiler, you should definitely pick Folktale over True Myth.
+If you've already using TS or Flow, True Myth is a bit nicer of an experience.

-2. This library aims to keep functional programming jargon to a minimum and to use TypeScript/Flow type notation throughout.
+2. True Myth aims to keep functional programming jargon to a minimum and to use TypeScript and Flow type notation throughout its docs as well as in its implementation.

     Folktale is aimed squarely at people who are already pretty comfortable with the world of strongly-typed functional programming languagues.
 This is particularly evident in the way its type signatures are written out (using the same basic notation you might see in e.g. Haskell), but it's also there in its heavy use of functional programming terminology throughout its docs.

-    Those type signatures are quite nice, and functional programming jargon is very useful.
+    Haskell-style types are quite nice, and functional programming jargon is very useful.
 However, they're also another hump to get over.
 Again: a tradeoff.

-By opting for type notation that TS or Flow developers are already familiar with, and by focusing on what various functions *do* rather than the standard FP names for them, this library aims at people just coming up to speed on these ideas.
+    By opting for type notation that TS or Flow developers are already familiar with, and by focusing on what various functions *do* rather than the usual FP names for them, this library aims at people just coming up to speed on these ideas.

-There were also a few nitpicky things about Folktale's API that weren't to

-- [ ] TODO: finish folktale discussion
+    The big win for Folktale over True Myth is [FantasyLand] compatibility.

+3. True Myth's API aims to be more idiomatic as JavaScript/TypeScript, with a couple differences in particular worth calling out:

+    -   **function naming convention:** True Myth uses PascalCase for types and camelCase for functions – so, `new Just(5)` and `just(5)`, whereas FolkTale uses the capitals as function names for type constructors, i.e.
+        `Just(5)`, and does not support `new`.

+    -   **ease of construction from nullable types:** True Myth allows you to construct `Maybe` types from nullable types with `Maybe.of`, because JS is *full* of `null` and `undefined`, and allowing `Maybe.of` to handle them makes it easier to be sure you're always doing the right thing.

+        Folktale's `Maybe.of` only allows the use of non-nullable types, and requires you to use `Maybe.fromNullable` instead.
+This isn't unreasonable, but it dramatically decreases the convenience of integration with existing JS codebases or interfacing with untyped JS libraries.

 ### Sanctuary?